The Electric Company (2009 TV series): Prankster Planet

-Following the success of the first twelve Prankster Planet shorts, a second season was released starting March 2012, and aired alongside repackaged episodes of eight The Electric Company episodes from Season 1 and Season 2.
-The second series of segments features Francine's Reverse-a-Ball machine, which reverses words.
-In this series, Francine watches Jessica and Marcus, along with a studio audience of Manny's robots.
-"Survey Time" is announced so the audience can vote on an obstacle for the duo, which is graphed.
-In the episodes alongside, three words reverse, which is shown at the end.
+Following the success of the first Prankster Planet game, a sequel was released starting July 9, 2012, and aired alongside repackaged episodes of eight The Electric Company episodes from Season 1 and Season 2.
+This second game and accompanying shorts features Francine's Reverse-a-Ball machine, which reverses whatever words they touch, being fired from 8 Francine shaped launchers on prankster planet.
+In the shorts, Francine watches Jessica and Marcus attempt to shut off her Reverse-a-Ball launchers by pulling the large levers on them, along with a studio audience of Manny's robots.
+Francine announces "Survey Time" so the audience of robots can vote on one of three obstacles for the duo.
+The results are graphed and walked through by Francine.
+The 8 repackaged episodes that conclude with the animated shorts also were edited to include 3 Reverse-a-Balls reversing a word or phrase in the episodes; Francine brags about these at the beginning of each short.
+Unlike the main show and the first game, this game focused heavily on graphs and data interpretation skills but has very similar gameplay.